 Bharat Ratna is the highest civilian award in the country.
-It is awarded in recognition of exceptional service/performance of the highest order in any field of human endeavour.
-It is considered on a different level from Padma Award.
+It is awarded in recognition of exceptional service/performance of the highest order in any field of human endeavor.
+It is considered on a different level from the Padma Award.

 The number of Bharat Ratna Awards is restricted to a maximum of three in a particular year.
 The government has conferred Bharat Ratna Award on 45 persons to date.

 Padma Vibhushan, Padma Bhushan, and Padma Shri: List of fields

 Padma Awards, which were instituted in the year 1954, are announced every year on the occasion of Republic Day except for brief interruption(s) during the years 1978 and 1979 and 1993 to 1997.

 The constitutional validity of the Padma Awards was challenged in 1992 in Kerala and Madhya Pradesh concerning the Public interest Litigation filed.
 The award was suspended until the issue was resolved in the respective courts.